Defined as not having vaginal, anal, or oral sex

 Almost 100% effective if used all the time

 More About Abstinence

-You can choose to use abstinence at any time.
+You can practice abstinence at any time that is right for you.
 It doesn’t matter if you’ve had sex before or not.
-You can chose to use it when the time is right for you.

 How to Practice Abstinence

 - Make a conscious decision NOT to have vaginal sex.

 - Talk with your partner about your choice before things get hot.

 - Find people you can trust to talk with about your choice and get support.

 - Avoid situations where it would be hard to stick to your decision.